 Bill Zheng

-I am grateful to be advised by Professor Sergey Levine at Robotics, AI, and Learning Lab.
-I am also fortunate to work with Professor Kuan Fang and Professor Benjamin Eysenbach as well.
-I'm broadly interested in the intersection between machine learning and robotics, focusing on the idea of horizon generalization in real-world robot learning problems via the use of reinforcement learning.
+I completed my undergraduate degree in EECS at UC Berkeley, where I am grateful to be advised by Professor Sergey Levine at Robotics, AI, and Learning Lab.
+I am also fortunate to work with Professor Kuan Fang and Professor Benjamin Eysenbach.
+I'm broadly interested in the intersection between machine learning and robotics, where I aim to scale up reinforcement learning for downstream applications in real-world robot learning problems.

 Email / Scholar / Twitter / Github / cv